 Available positions can be found in HireMason, Mason's online job and internship database.
 Once your profile is completed and your resume has been approved, you can begin applying to positions.

-Once logged in to HireMason, click on "Federal Work Study Jobs" under Shortcuts.
+Once logged in to HireMason, click on "Federal Work Study Positions" under Shortcuts.
+FWS positions can

 Graduate Student Positions

 Graduate employment on-campus is primarily available in the form of an assistantship or a wage position.